iFan13/Mapping_Earthquakes/README.md

 ## Overview

-This repository hosts geoJSONs and creates a map with varying layers and display modes viewable from the html file found [here](/Earthquake_Challenge/index.html) or hosted at [https://ifan13.github.io/Mapping_Earthquakes/](https://ifan13.github.io/Mapping_Earthquakes/)
+This repository hosts geoJSONs and creates a map with varying layers and display modes viewable from the html file found [here](/Earthquake_Challenge/index.html).

 ## Resources